-You can now self-import a spreadsheet of ticketed guests (requires Chair or Admin role)
+You can self-import a spreadsheet of guests with tickets.

 Ticketed Guest imports are most appropriate: